 In recent years this has changed considerably.
 There is a new entrance, with a walkway and gift shop, and a brand new flamingo enclosure.

 There is also a large new penguin enclosure, featuring viewing areas that show these gorgeous animals swimming underwater.
 This is a large area with other birds featured.
-And feeding times are a great time to visit and see the birds.
+And feeding times for the Humboldt penguins are great times to visit and see the birds.

 It is clear that there are new enclosures being built, whilst old enclosures are having a much needed facelift.
 Old favourites such as the Condor exhibit and Ostrich enclosure are still popular.
 Also, there are new enclosures for other animals such as warty pigs, tapirs and capabarra.

-Fancy visiting other places in Yorkshire?
-Why not read my post on Days Out in Yorkshire With English Heritage
+Do you fancy visiting other places in Yorkshire?
+Then why not read my post on Days Out in Yorkshire With English Heritage